Zuma's Revenge!: Game modes

 The game features four game modes.
 In Adventure mode, the player progresses through a Polynesian-style island ruled by the angry god Zhaka Mu.
-There are five island areas that consist of ten levels.
+There are six island areas that consist of ten levels each.
 At the end of each island area, the player encounters a tiki god and must face the god in a boss battle.
-As the player progresses in the Adventure mode, Iron Frog and Boss Rush modes are unlocked.
-In Iron Frog, the player has to progress through ten levels with only one life.
-In Boss Rush, the player fights all eight bosses from the Adventure mode consecutively, and tries to get the fastest time.
+As the player progresses in the Adventure mode, Iron Frog and Challenge modes are unlocked (Boss Rush is unlocked as well in versions that have this feature).
+In Iron Frog, the player has to progress through ten completely new, difficult levels with only one life.
+In Boss Rush, the player fights all eight bosses from the Adventure mode consecutively and tries to get the fastest time.

 In each mode except Boss Rush mode, the player must reach a general point goal to achieve "Zuma", at which point the level stops adding balls to the string(s) and the string(s) temporarily move(s) backwards.
 The player must then clear all of the remaining balls from the playfield to move on to the next level.

 Reception

 Zuma's Revenge! received fairly positive reviews from critics on Metacritic and GameRankings.
+On Metacritic, the game holds mostly positive reviews, and is currently ranked the 87th best-reviewed game of 2012 for the Xbox 360.
+IGN gave the game an 8 out of 10, complementing the game's boss battles, graphics, and "lighthearted" humor, but criticized its similarity to the original.
+Dale North for Destructoid also gave the game an 8 out of 10, praising the graphics and gameplay, and considered the game to be visually better than its predecessor.